How to Build a Harmonic Minor Scale

 Building a Harmonic Minor Scale

-We can approach building the harmonic minor scale in one of two ways: using a formula (i.e. pattern of whole steps and half steps) or using a natural minor scale.
-Let’s have a quick look at each of these methods and how they work.
+We can approach building the harmonic minor scale in one of two ways: using a formula (pattern of whole steps and half steps) or using a natural minor scale.
+Let's have a quick look at each of these methods and how they work.

 Method #1: The Formula

-All scales follow a specific pattern of whole steps and/or half steps (i.e. a formula), and the harmonic minor scale is no exception.
-The “formula” for the harmonic minor scale looks like this:
+All scales follow a specific pattern of whole steps and/or half steps (a formula), and the harmonic minor scale is no exception.
+For the harmonic minor scale, the formula looks like this:

 Method #2: The Natural Minor Scale

-The other method (and the one I recommend if you are comfortable with natural minor scales) to build a harmonic minor scale is by using the natural minor scale and raising its 7th degree by a half step.
-Here is a little graphic that explains the idea:
+The other method (which is quicker as long as you are comfortable with natural minor scales) we can use the build a harmonic minor scale is by taking the natural minor scale and raising its 7th degree by a half step.
+Here is a little graphic that explains this idea:

 Putting It to Practice